 - 3. Optionally spawn off any utility threads that you might need.
 Utility threads can be used to run checkpoints periodically, or to periodically run a deadlock detector if you do not want to use DB's built-in deadlock detector. - 4.
-Open whatever database handles that you need. - 5.
+If you are using the base API, open whatever database handles that you need.
+Otherwise, open your store such that it is configured for transactions. - 5.
 Spawn off worker threads.
 How many of these you need and how they split their DB workload is entirely up to your application's requirements.
 However, any worker threads that perform write operations will do the following: - a.
 Begin a transaction. - b.
 Perform one or more read and write operations. - c.
 Commit the transaction if all goes well. - d.
 Abort and retry the operation if a deadlock is detected. - e.
 Abort the transaction for most other errors. - 6.
 On application shutdown: - a.
 Make sure there are no opened cursors.

-b.
+- b.
 Make sure there are no active transactions.
 Either abort or commit all transactions before shutting down.

 - c.
+Close your databases or store.

-Close your databases. - d.
+- d.
 Close your environment.